MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 ## 🌙  Your attention, your choices.
 Moonala respects that.

-<details><summary>- Productive Research, Daily Browsing, and more.
-Its Your Choice.   </summary> <br>
+<details><summary>- Productive Research, Daily Browsing, and more.  </summary> <br>
      &nbsp;  &nbsp;  &nbsp;Tab grouping, multi window workflows, AI convienience, eye protection, **guards for WebGl and Canvas use**, the list goes on, innovating what browsers should do.
 Bringing pc features to mobile is just a natural part of Moonala's development. </summary></details>

- <details><summary>- Feature Rich, Privacy-Driven Development.   </summary> <br>
+ <details><summary>- Feature Rich, Privacy Baked Development.   </summary> <br>
          &nbsp;  &nbsp;  &nbsp; Zero telemetry.
 No profiling.
 All local.
 Every request scrutinized, every connection transparent.
 Feature rich?
 How about having the first ever native browser element remover?
 Does ____ webpage have an annoyance on-screen?
 No worries, Moonala can remove that for you and in the future, it will also store references to past removed annoyances and keep them removed globally on **any** page.
 Automatically pull available downloads from pages with many available.
 Active touch barriers, moonshade, surf da gecko, universal plugins, and more check it out!   </details>

 <details><summary>- Ethical Code.
 Permissions are optional.    </summary> <br>
-           &nbsp;  &nbsp;  &nbsp; Source-available, Code with a conscience.
+           &nbsp;  &nbsp;  &nbsp; Source available code with a conscience.
 No nonsense.
 Privacy is the muse.
 No Data Abuse.
 Pull up on the data thieves with that network fuse ( ｡ •̀ ᴖ •́ ｡), Moonala leaves no cues! </details>

 <details><summary>- Intuitive UI, Advanced Focus.    </summary> <br>
           &nbsp;  &nbsp;  &nbsp;User oriented UI with a built in immersive mode, different layouts and plenty of tools.
 Great to use anywhere, especially excellent on the go, maybe the best.
-On screen video controls because why break that immersion? </details>
+On screen video controls because why break that immersion?
+So much more.
+Try it today? </details>

 <details><summary>- What about financials? </summary> <br>
-             &nbsp;  &nbsp;  &nbsp;  No matter the financial situation, fundamentals can't be changed or swayed and personal data is never shared or transmitted by or to Moon Developments LLC.</details>
+             &nbsp;  &nbsp;  &nbsp;  No matter the financial situation, fundamentals can't be changed or swayed and personal data is never shared or transmitted by or to Moon Developments.</details>

 <details><summary>- Basic Q&A
   </summary>
-            Can I use it on windows? - Through WSA it runs very fast, faster than on mobile devices if your hardware is capable.
+            Can I use it on windows? - Through WSA it runs very fast, if your hardware is capable.

   **If you don't login to personally identifying sites and you use a clean IP not linked to you,
            Moonala is paranoidly private and probably stable too.
 A lot of the current issues are linked to sites that don't like Moonala's paranoid by default anti-tracking, usually sites requiring a login